MicrosoftLearning/mslearn-ai-studio.ja-jp/Instructions/04-Use-own-data.md

    dotnet run
     ```

-1. メッセージが表示されたら、`Where should I go on vacation to see architecture?` などの質問を入力し、生成 AI モデルからの応答を確認します。
+1. When prompted, enter a question, such as `Where should I go on vacation to see architecture?` and review the response from your generative AI model.

-    なお、応答には、回答が見つかったインデックス付きデータを示すソース参照が含まれています。
+    Note that the response includes source references to indicate the indexed data in which the answer was found.

-1. フォローアップの質問を試します (例: `Where can I stay there?`)。
+1. Try a follow-up question, for example `Where can I stay there?`

-1. 終了したら、`quit` を入力してプログラムを終了します。 次に、Cloud Shell 画面を閉じます。
+1. When you're finished, enter `quit` to exit the program.
+Then close the cloud shell pane.

+-->

 ## クリーンアップ